The best Lenovo laptops you can buy in 2022

 You can choose a few different options for the display, and all of them are great.
 First off, this is a 16:10 panel, and as we’ve mentioned already, that taller aspect ratio is great for productivity.
 You can see more text, more webpage content, and more UI elements in some apps.
 The base configuration is a Quad HD+ (2560 x 1600) panel, which is already more than sharp enough for a laptop display, even a large one like this.
+There’s a new option for a 165Hz refresh rate if you do want this to be a gaming laptop on the side, too.
 If you need even more pixels, you can upgrade to an Ultra HD+ display (3840 x 2400), which increases the brightness level to 600 nits (from 400), and adds support for Dolby Vision and DisplayHDR 400 certification.
-You can also add a touchscreen to the higher-end panel, and it’s unfortunate you don’t get that option with the Quad HD+ model.
+You can also add a touchscreen to this panel, but not the Quad HD+ version.

-With all of these powerful specs, the ThinkPad X1 Extreme is heavier than most laptops on this list, starting at 3.99lbs.
+With all of these powerful specs, the ThinkPad X1 Extreme is heavier than most laptops on this list, starting at 4.14lbs.
 However, it could be worse, and it’s still very impressive that it’s under 18mm thin.
 It’s just an impressive laptop overall, packing a lot of power into a relatively slim chassis.
-You’ll find all the configurations options on Lenovo’s website, but you can also find the laptop below.
-If you want even more power, keep your eyes peeled for the ThinkPad X1 Extreme Gen 5, which is expected to launch in June.
+Otherwise, it has all the design elements you expect of a ThinkPad, with black surfaces and red accents giving it the iconic look you’re probably familiar with.

 Best AMD convertible: Lenovo Yoga 6